socialyadept/webcrawler/README.md

 python 'web crawler.py'
 ```
 3. The crawler will ask you to enter an http/www link
+4. Enter the keyword you can to search from a particular website
-4. You will input the level you want the webcrawler to crawl.
+5. You will input the level you want the webcrawler to crawl
-5. Press enter and enjoy the show while it saves the results obtained in a .log file.
+6. Press enter and enjoy the show while it saves the results obtained in a .log file

 ## Concepts that were included in this project are:
 1. Multi threading